 In this lesson, we'll explore different ways that we can paginate query results with Spring Data JPA.

 We'll demonstrate this for derived methods, as well as custom methods.
 Finally, we'll discuss what factors we should consider when returning results from paginated methods.

 The relevant module you need to import when you're starting with this lesson is: pagination-lesson-start

 If you want to have a look at the fully implemented lesson, as a reference, feel free to import: pagination-lesson-end

 In this lesson, we'll also inspect the SQL queries generated using these techniques.
-So, before we start, let’s enable our application to log these queries by setting the corresponding parameter in our application.properties file:
+So before we start, let’s enable our application to log these queries by setting the corresponding parameter in our application.properties file:

-Let’s now have a look at how we can manage the results of paginated methods.
+Now let’s take a look at how we can manage the results of paginated methods.

 2.2.
 The Page Interface

 In previous lessons, we learned how to use the PagingAndSortingRepository.
 Let’s revisit one of the default methods it provides and its return type: